89luca89/distrobox/docs/README.md

 All the props go to them as they had the great idea to implement this stuff.

-It is divided into 9 commands:
+It is divided into 10 commands:

 - `distrobox-create` - creates the container
 - `distrobox-enter`  - to enter the container
 - `distrobox-list` - to list containers created with distrobox
 - `distrobox-rm` - to delete a container created with distrobox
 - `distrobox-stop` - to stop a running container created with distrobox
+- `distrobox-upgrade` - to upgrade one or more running containers created with distrobox at once
 - `distrobox-generate-entry` - to create an entry of a created container in the applications list
 - `distrobox-init`   - the entrypoint of the container (not meant to be used manually)
 - `distrobox-export` - it is meant to be used inside the container,